 The verdict: Have you seen this raindrop cake around?
 It’s made from spring water and a vegan gelatin made from seaweed, and served with a matcha sauce and soybean powder.
 The texture is jiggly, and each bite melts in your mouth.
 Darren Wong, the creator, describes it as eating a “refreshing raindrop.”
 And if that tastes like plain water, he’s right.
 So, unless you’re looking for a cool Instagram photo, I’d skip this spot.

 The order: Pork Belly Taco, $9

 The verdict: When I took my first bite, I actually sighed, “Oh, man…” out loud.
 The taco is held together by a buttery paratha (an Indian flatbread that their website calls a “lovechild of the tortilla and croissant”) and stuffed with tender pork belly, pickled red cabbage slaw and chipotle mayo.
-It’s rich, satisfying and a little bit greasy.
-If this isn’t the perfect hangover cure, I don’t know what is.
+It’s rich, satisfying and the perfect hangover cure.
 Their Manhattan location also offers five other parathas, including lamb shoulder, chicken chorizo and tofu.

 What delicious foods have you been eating this summer?
 Anything on your list to try?

 (Photos by Stella Blackmon, who apparently loves black shoes.)